 For more than 40 years, we’ve been the voice of the public.
-Helping people put things right with their local council or adult social care provider as well as using what we learn from complaints to improve local public services.
+Helping people put things right with their local council or adult social care provider as well as using what we learn from complaints to improve local public, and independent adult social care, services.
 We don’t take sides: we make fair decisions after listening to both sides of the story and weighing up all the evidence.
 Our service is free and we are committed to delivering value for money.
 We know that our success depends on the integrity and skills of our staff.
 So if you can make a difference and have the perspective we’re looking for, please get in touch.

 You will be the first point of contact for customers.